Why Menstrual Cups Are Better for the Environment

 Many cultures keep period talk to a minimum.
 The shame around periods has us dashing to the toilet with tampons hidden up our sleeves, and forces young people to keep questions about their bodies to themselves.
 Because of this period stigma, we’re unused to exploring our options, and so most menstruators still opt for the same old plastic-applicator tampons, without considering the alternatives, or the environmental impact of their sanitary products.

 According to gender studies expert, Elizabeth Arveda Kissling, plastic-applicators were actually added into tampons in the Twentieth Century, after doctors became uncomfortable with the idea that young women might come into contact with their genitals when they were inserting a tampon.
 Heaven forbid.
 The applicator was added as a barrier to touch, and like much menstrual healthcare, we’ve continued to accept these archaic protocols ever since.
+For more information about the small but mighty menstrual cup, read our blog all about the history of the period cup.

 The truth is that many of us are sceptical when we’re introduced to menstrual cups for the first time, and that’s not our fault.
 We’re a product of our squeamish society.
 But, there’s power in taking control of our options and exploring how menstrual cups can work for our bodies and for the environment, and menstruators are taking action.
 In a recent US survey, almost 60 percent of the women questioned were considering a reusable product.